Book Now!

 How do reciprocity and mutuality differ?

-Reciprocity and mutuality may seem very similar because they both require “giving” or “doing” behaviors in order to facilitate a desired outcome.
+Reciprocity and mutuality may seem very similar because they both require “giving” or “doing” behaviors to facilitate a desired outcome.

 However, they are very different because:

-- Reciprocity is transactional, as the “giver” is giving in order to get a benefit.
+• Reciprocity is transactional, as the “giver” gives to receive a benefit.

-- Mutuality is an investment, as the giver is giving in order to get something that is beneficial for the relationship.
+• Mutuality is an investment, as the giver gives to get something that benefits the relationship.

 Reciprocity in relationships